RShankar/Intro-to-Microprocessors/MPLab X IDE/3-New Project X IDE.md

 Lastly give your project a name.

+__It is recommened for you to save your projects on your C or Z drive I.E C:\MPLabProjects errors can happen for more complex paths__

 ![alt text](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/MPLab%20X%20IDE/16.png "IDE Download 1")

 One Last bit of helpful information when using the MPLAB X IDE for the evaluation boards.